emsikes/ml-retail-price-predictor/README.md

 > - NLP features (Bag of Words) provided a massive jump from 5.2% → 41.8% R², confirming that textual product descriptions carry substantial pricing signal.
 > - **Frontier LLMs performed well zero-shot** but couldn't match a trained specialist.
 Claude Opus 4.6's wide CI (±$33.92) suggests inconsistent predictions; GPT-5.1 showed the best balance of accuracy and consistency among LLMs.
 > - **Fine-tuning GPT-4.1-nano** improved R² (19.7% → 35.6%) but barely moved MAE, suggesting the nano model lacks capacity for this task.
+> - **Llama-3.2-3B (base, untuned)** produced a MAE of $147.49 with a very wide CI (±$53.17) and a deeply negative R² (-668.6%), confirming that a small open-source base model without instruction tuning or domain adaptation is not viable for structured price prediction.
+This establishes the pre-fine-tuning baseline for the QLoRA fine-tuning phase.
+> - **Gemma 270B** underperformed despite its scale (MAE $202.10, R² -605.8%), suggesting its instruction-following and numerical reasoning are poorly suited to this pricing format — model size alone does not guarantee task fit.

 ---